How can we help?

 Contains 3 tests

-Thyroxine (T4) and Triiodothyronine (T3) are thyroid hormones that help regulate metabolism and energy levels.
-On the other hand, the pituitary gland produces thyroid-stimulating hormone (TSH) and stimulates the thyroid gland to produce T3 and T4 hormones.
+A Thyroid Profile Free (FT3, FT4 & TSH) measures the levels of three hormones in the blood, namely triiodothyronine hormone (T3) free, thyroxine hormone (T4) free, and thyroid-stimulating hormone (TSH).
+T3 and T4 are thyroid hormones that help regulate metabolism and energy levels in the body.
+On the other hand, TSH is produced by the pituitary gland and stimulates the thyroid gland to produce T3 and T4 hormones.
 T3 and T4 circulate in the blood in two forms: bound (attached to proteins) and free (does not attach to any protein).
-The Thyroid Profile Free (FT3, FT4 & TSH) measures the free or active form of these hormones.
+The serum levels of the thyroid hormones and TSH have an inverse relationship, i.e., low T4 (as observed in hypothyroidism) and high T4 (as seen in hyperthyroidism) levels are associated with high and low TSH levels, respectively.

-The TSH (Thyroid Stimulating Hormone) Ultrasensitive test measures the levels of TSH hormone in the blood.
+A TSH (Thyroid Stimulating Hormone) Ultrasensitive test measures the levels of TSH hormone in the blood.
 TSH is produced by the pituitary gland located in the brain.
 Its function is to stimulate and regulate the functioning of the thyroid gland.
 It signals the thyroid gland to increase or decrease the production of thyroid hormones T3 and T4 (essential for regulating our body’s metabolism, temperature, heart rate, and growth) when their levels are low or high, respectively.
 Therefore, when the levels of T3 & T4 decrease, the pituitary gland is stimulated to release TSH.
-This high TSH level, in turn, stimulates the thyroid gland to release more thyroid hormones (T3 & T4); the vice-versa happens when the levels of thyroid hormones increase.
+This high TSH level in turn stimulates the thyroid gland to release more thyroid hormones (T3 & T4); the vice-versa happens when the levels of thyroid hormones increase.

 Know more about TSH (Thyroid Stimulating Hormone) Ultrasensitive

-The Thyroxine - Free test measures the free form of thyroxine (T4) hormone made by the thyroid gland.
+A Thyroxine - Free test measures the free form of thyroxine (T4) hormone made by the thyroid gland.
 T4 hormone exists in the blood in two forms: bound (attached to proteins) and free (not attached to proteins).
 Most of the T4 hormone circulating in the blood is bound to proteins and only a small part is free.
 A delicate balance of bound and free T4 should be maintained to ensure the proper functioning of the body.

 Know more about Thyroxine - Free